Haivision/srt/docs/socket-groups.md

 think of the weight values as a percentage of load burden for particular link - however in reality the share of the load is calculated as a percentage that particular link's weight comprises among the sum of all weight values.
-Additionally, a value of 0 is special and is translated into a weight that would make it equal to an average of all weights.
+Additionally, a value of 0 is special and it is translated into the arithmetic average of all non-zero weighted links.
 Be careful here with the non-established and broken links.
 For example, if you have 3 links with weight 10, 20 and 30, it results in a load balance of 16.6%, 33.3% and 50% respectively.
 However if the second link